danjustice2/Dan-Justice-s-Thesis/specialeopgave.latex.md

 In this section, we will delve into two primary traditional qualitative methods frequently employed in ethnographic research: ethnomethodology and affinity diagramming.
 Ethnomethodology provides insights into social order's construction in daily interactions, while affinity diagramming facilitates the organisation and synthesis of large volumes of qualitative data.

-Understanding these established methodologies serves as a crucial starting point in the present research project.
-It offers a baseline against which we can assess the potential and utility of emerging tools such as LLMs.
+Understanding these established methodologies serves as a crucial starting point in our research project.
+It offers a baseline against which we can assess the potential and utility of emerging tools such as Generative Pretrained Transformers (GPT).
 Additionally, these methods inform the ways we engage with participants and interpret their experiences and behaviours towards IT investment processes at Vejle municipality.

 \hypertarget{ethnomethodology-crabtree-et-al.-2012}{%
 \subsubsection{Ethnomethodology (Crabtree et al.~2012)}\label{ethnomethodology-crabtree-et-al.-2012}}